tthvo/phys-web/README.md

 If you wish to disable this automation, you may remove the GitHub actions workflow and build the book manually by:

-- Navigating to your local build; and running,
+- Navigating to your local build (projet root); and running,
 - `ghp-import -n -p -f phys-book/_build/html`

 This will automatically push your build to the `gh-pages` branch.
 More information on this hosting process can be found [here](https://jupyterbook.org/publish/gh-pages.html#manually-host-your-book-with-github-pages).